kristofer/ziti/README.md

 The central data structure is an array of lines (type erow struct).
 Each line in the file has a struct, which contains an array of rune.
 (If you're not familiar with Go's _runes_, they are Go's unicode code points (or characters))

-Single file, no buffers, no window splits.
-One _mini mode_, for the search modal operations.
+Multiple buffers, but no window splits.
+Two _mini modes_,  one for the search modal operations, and one for opening files.

-But the goroutine attached to events coming from termbox-go is pretty cool.
+Notice the goroutine attached to events coming from termbox-go, that is pretty cool.
 Yet another real reason that Go routines are handy.

-Ziti was written in Go by K Younger and is released under the BSD 2 clause license.
+_Ziti was written in Go by K Younger and is released under the BSD 2 clause license._